Meher450/VizGen/README.md

 # 🚀 VizGen Pro – AI-powered Data Visualization Design Assistant

 **VizGen Pro** is an intelligent web application that helps users generate clean, well-commented Python code for data visualizations using libraries like **matplotlib** and **seaborn**.
 Powered by the **Gemini 2.0 API**, it simplifies the process of designing professional visualizations with guidance on best practices, chart types, and more.
+[View UI here](https://meher450.github.io/VizGen/VizGen.html)

 ---